 Step 7: Move songs to your preferred folder

 You can do that for the rest of the files there, then once you have renamed it all, you can now move the songs to your desired folder location on your phone and play them with your local music player app.

 Note: That the songs you transfer from your Audiomack will not be present on the app anymore unless you re-download them.

 If you followed the above steps correctly, you’ll be able to download and transfer songs from Audiomack to your Android device without any delay.
-I hope you find the article very helpful and don’t forget to leave a comment if you’re facing any issues when trying to transfer songs from audiomack to phone.
+I hope you find the article very helpful and don’t forget to leave a comment if you’re facing any issues when trying to transfer songs from audiomack to your phone.